freeCodeCamp/how-to-contribute-to-open-source/README.md

 - ["Open Advice"](http://open-advice.org/) - Knowledge collection from a wide variety of Free Software projects.
 It answers the question what 42 prominent contributors would have liked to know when they started so you can get a head-start no matter how and where you contribute.
 - ["GitHub Learning Lab"](https://lab.github.com/) - Level up your skills with GitHub Learning Lab.
 Our friendly bot will take you through a series of fun, practical projects to learn the skills you need in no time—and share helpful feedback along the way.
 - ["Ten simple rules for helping newcomers become contributors to open projects"](https://doi.org/10.1371/journal.pcbi.1007296) - This article covers rules based on studies of many communities and experiences of members, leaders, and observers.
+- ["Step-by-Step guide to contributing on GitHub"](https://www.dataschool.io/how-to-contribute-on-github/) - a step-by-step guide with supporting visuals and links regarding the whole process of contributing to an open source project.

 ## Direct GitHub searches